ROBOTIC VISION TECHNOLOGIES INC

-RVT’s patent portfolio covers technology that has been developed and enhanced for over twenty years as well as new technology currently under development. eVf, or eVision Factory, is the brand name of the software that RVT distributes.
-It allows users to create scalable and robust vision guidance systems for industrial robots.
-Our six current patents are:
+RVT’s patent portfolio covers technology that has been developed and enhanced for over twenty years as well as new technology currently under development. eVF, or eVision Factory, is the brand name of the software that RVT sells and licenses.
+It allows users to create scalable and robust vision guidance systems for industrial and non-industrial robots.

 - Method and Apparatus for Single-Camera 3D Vision Guided Robotics (US 6,816, 755 B2)

 - Method and Apparatus for Single Image3D Vision Guided Robotics (US 8,095,237 B2)

 - System and Method of Three-Dimensional Pose Estimation (US 7,957,583 B2)

 - System and Method of Determining Object Pose (US 8,437,535 B2)

 - Method and Apparatus for Machine Vision (US 7,336,814 B2)

 - Methods and Apparatus to Facilitate Operations in Image Based Systems (US 8,559,699 B2)

 - System and Method of Detection and Tracking of Item Features (US 9,734,401 B2)